Teppichseite/DeckPass/README.md

 2. Open DeckPass in the Steam Quick Access Menu
 3. For the first time setup either follow the Setup Guide within the plugin or the steps described here:
     1. Go to Desktop mode
-    2. Install the KeePassXC (`org.keepassxc.KeePassXC`) flatpack
+    2. Install the KeePassXC (`org.keepassxc.KeePassXC`) Flatpack
         - Either via Discover store
-        - Or by running flatpak `flatpak install --user flathub org.keepassxc.KeePassXC`
+        - Or by running `flatpak install --user flathub org.keepassxc.KeePassXC`
     3. Open KeePassXC and create a new Database with a password
     4. Add your entries.
 You can edit the Database later as often as you want
     5. Save the Database under the DeckPass folder within your user directory under the `DeckPass` folder (e.g. `/home/deck/DeckPass`)